Messi’s Argentina beats Brazil 1-0, wins Copa America title

 The title, however, provides the superstar some relief after all the questions throughout his career on his effectiveness playing for the national team.

 The South American trophy is a relief for Argentina, which won its last major title when Messi was only 6 years old.
-Saturday's victory in Rio gave the team its 15th Copa America title, equaling Uruguay's total.
+Saturday's victory in Rio gave the team its 15th Copa America title, this time unbeaten, equaling Uruguay's total.
 Brazil has won the South American title nine times.

+Messi, who has several titles with Barcelona, had reached the final of Copa America three times and lost all of them in 2007, 2015 and 2016.
+Now, he will have good memories at the Maracana, where Argentina lost the 2014 World Cup final to Germany.

+Brazil became last-minute hosts of Copa America two weeks before kick off after original organizers Colombia and Argentina withdrew.
+Many players protested against the tournament taking place as the COVID-19 pandemic causes thousands of deaths a day in South America, even more so in Brazil where 532,000 have died.

 Comments